 \section{Abstract}

-We propose that changing-look AGN transitions arise from size variability of the inner ADAF disk.
-The AGN accretion disk comprises an outer thin disk and an inner thick ADAF component whose size is intrinsically unstable and evolves with time.
-The size variations of ADAF are accompanied by changes in accretion rate and outflow quantity, with the latter governing line-of-sight absorption.
-From this variable ADAF perspective, changing-state and changing-observation AGN represent two faces of the same coin.
-We further discuss gigahertz-peaked and compact steep-spectrum radio sources as potential manifestations of small-to-intermediate scale ADAFs.
-Finally, we propose that AGN unification models should incorporate both orientation and ADAF size as key parameters.
+We propose that changing-look AGN transitions arise from variations in the size of the inner ADAF disk.
+The AGN accretion disk consists of an outer thin disk and an inner thick ADAF component, whose size is intrinsically unstable and evolves over time.
+The size variations of the ADAF are governed by a parameter $\eta$, which represents the turbulence strength within the accretion flow. $\eta$ also determines the accretion rate onto the central black hole and controls jet formation and outflow rate, with the latter regulating the line-of-sight absorption.
+From the perspective of a variable ADAF, changing-state and changing-observation AGN are two sides of the same coin.
+We further discuss gigahertz-peaked and compact steep-spectrum radio sources as possible manifestations of intermediate-to-large scale ADAFs.
+Finally, we propose that AGN unification models should include both orientation and ADAF size as key parameters.